Cytoplasm: As a sol-gel

+Cytoplasmic rheology can be described using a poroelastic model, treating the cytoplasm as a biphasic material.
+This consists of a porous, elastic solid framework (including the cytoskeleton, organelles, and macromolecules) immersed in an interstitial fluid called cytosol.
+The cytosol and the elastic solid framework, referred to as intracellular cytomatrix (CMX), are chemically isolated from each other and from the nucleus.
+The study found that CMX compartmentalizes the transcriptome, proteome, and metabolome, and that CMX-associated ribosomes exhibit a distinct mRNA profile compared to the cytosol.
+This compartmentalization enhances biocatalysis by sequestering metabolome enzymes, thereby overcoming spatial barriers to biochemical reactions.
+The analysis identified distinct responses in the cytosol and CMX during drug-induced protein deficiency, highlighting the flexibility of protein translation in the cytomatrix.

 As a glass

 It has been proposed that the cytoplasm behaves like a glass-forming liquid approaching the glass transition.
 In this theory, the greater the concentration of cytoplasmic components, the less the cytoplasm behaves like a liquid and the more it behaves as a solid glass, freezing more significant cytoplasmic components in place (it is thought that the cell's metabolic activity can fluidize the cytoplasm to allow the movement of such more significant cytoplasmic components).
 A cell's ability to vitrify in the absence of metabolic activity, as in dormant periods, may be beneficial as a defense strategy.
 A solid glass cytoplasm would freeze subcellular structures in place, preventing damage, while allowing the transmission of tiny proteins and metabolites, helping to kickstart growth upon the cell's revival from dormancy.

 Other perspectives

 Research has examined the motion of cytoplasmic particles independent of the nature of the cytoplasm.
 In such an alternative approach, the aggregate random forces within the cell caused by motor proteins explain the non-Brownian motion of cytoplasmic constituents.